ghengeveld/cot-find/README.md

 Find is a module for Cotonti that provides a platform for index-based search.
-The system will index words within nodes in the database, meaning it will create a database table of words out of content spread accross the database, allowing for fast site-wide search, even on websites with thousands of nodes.
+The system will index words within nodes in the database, meaning it will create a database table of words out of content spread across the database, allowing for fast site-wide search, even on websites with thousands of nodes.

 A node can effectively be anything, as long as they have a unique identifier